-The Reptile Centre is now closed to traffic until Spring 2015
+The New Forest Reptile Centre is now closed to vehicles but will open again for the school Spring Holidays in 2016.

 Discover more about British reptiles and amphibians and how they are being conserved in the New Forest.

-Specially created display enclosures allow you to safely study these animals.
+Specially created display enclosures allow you to study these animals in close-up.

 We have the only collection of all the native lizards, snakes, frogs and toads, including Britain's only venomous snake - the adder - and rarest lizard - the sand lizard.

-In addition to reptiles and amphibians, the New Forest Reptile Centre is home to 'A Date With Nature in the New Forest' (Now closed until spring 2015)which affords an opportunity to see birds of prey close up on nest cams.
-This project is a collaboration between the RSPB, along with the New Forest National Park Authority, the Forestry Commission and Carnyx Wild.
-Please visit us in 2015.
+In addition to reptiles and amphibians, the New Forest Reptile Centre is home to 'A Date With Nature in the New Forest' which affords an opportunity to see birds of prey intimately on nest cams.
+This project is a collaboration between the RSPB along with the New Forest National Park Authority, the Forestry Commission and Carnyx Wild.
+Please visit us in 2016.

 Take your very own 'ranger' out in the New Forest by downloading the New Forest Reptile Centre Podcast for your MP3 player by clicking here.

 Fantastic visit, saw all the resident animals and loads of information from RSPB volunteers Fred and Tom.
 Why not pop in a donations box?
 I'd have been happy to pay more than 2 for the car park.